-Calvin Treacy

-Non-executive Director
+Calvin Treacy Non-executive Director (BEng, MBA, MAICD)

-Mr Treacy (BEng, MBA, MAICD) has over 20 years senior management experience in mining, mining technology and manufacturing.
+Mr Treacy has over 20 years senior management experience in mining, mining technology and manufacturing.
 He has a strong track record of founding and growing companies, and brings a wealth of experience in the areas of strategic planning and capital raising.
-Mr Treacy is a qualified Mechanical Engineer and holds a Masters of Business Administration, with extensive experience across a range of industries and positions.

-Mr Treacy has worked in a range of roles including Non-executive Director, Chief Executive Officer, Chief Operating Officer and Production Manager, providing a blend of experience from hands-on management through to executive oversight and strategic management.
+Mr Treacy has worked in a range of roles including Nonexecutive Director, Chief Executive Officer, Chief Operating Officer and Production Manager, providing a blend of experience from hands-on management through to executive oversight and strategic management.